-The Bureau cannot operate without instrumentation and the laboratory will continue to procure suitable analytical instruments keeping abreast of innovation in technology both in the field of alcohol and drug detection.
-The Bureau issues the Gardaí with evidential breath testing instruments and preliminary drug testing devices in selected Garda stations.
+The Bureau cannot operate without instrumentation and continues to provide the laboratory with suitable analytical instruments keeping abreast of innovation in technology both in the field of alcohol and drug detection.
+The Bureau issues An Garda Síochána with evidential breath testing instruments and preliminary drug testing devices in selected Garda stations.
 Devices for roadside preliminary breath alcohol and preliminary drug testing are also issued.
 The Bureau will continue to investigate the developments in both chemical drug testing and alcohol testing devices.
 The Bureau requires that its testing equipment is calibrated and in good working order.